steipete/steipete.com/_posts/2020-10-18-curating-your-twitter-timeline.md

 The beauty of Twitter is that it’s a unique experience for everyone — you can pick topics that interest you by choosing whom to follow.

 Be picky whose comments you want to read and whose thoughts you want to consume daily.
-I try to avoid folks who are too negative, or who try to impress with “inspirational quotes,” as well as people whose signal/noise ratio is too high.
+I try to avoid folks who are too negative or who try to impress with “inspirational quotes,” as well as people whose signal/noise ratio is too high.

 What do I mean with signal/noise ratio?
 I follow folks so I can learn more about certain topics.
 Some I know already, some I met at conferences, and some I’d love to meet eventually.
-Of course, you also want to share bits of yourself in your timeline, but if you only talk about the weather, food, or your kids, it’s probably not a fit for me — and that’s okay!
+Of course, you also want to share bits of yourself on your timeline, but if you only talk about the weather, food, or your kids, it’s probably not a fit for me — and that’s okay!
 Everyone can use Twitter as they see fit, and it’s impossible to follow everyone anyhow, so choose whatever content you prefer.

 As I recently [learned](https://twitter.com/ndbroadbent/status/1317522304008556545?s=21), there’s an upper limit of 5,000 people you can follow on Twitter.
 I’d suggest to really try to stay below 1,000, as everything else is not manageable.
 I’m currently at 1,500, but I also follow many accounts that have stopped tweeting over the years or are extremely low in volume.

-I try to read most of what’s in my timeline but I gave up being a completionist.
+I try to read most of what’s on my timeline but I gave up being a completionist.
 Twitter needs time and commitment, but it shouldn’t feel like work.

 I know that some people can take it personally if you unfollow, but I’m past caring about that.
 You need to filter what you consume, so unfollow when you don’t enjoy someone’s content.

-Additionally, don’t worry about missing out — Twitter is a stream and you can never read everything.
+Additionally, don’t worry about missing out — Twitter is a stream and it isn’t possible to read everything.

 ## Mute Early, Mute Often

 Muting accounts is *beautiful* — people can still see your content, but you no longer see their replies.
 In the early days, it took a lot to make me mute someone, but now I approach this feature differently.

 I mute pretty much any account I don’t find interesting.
-This includes basically all brands and almost all accounts that post ads or anything related to sport events. **There is no limit on how many accounts you can mute.**
+This includes basically all brands and almost all accounts that post ads or anything related to sport events. **There is no limit to how many accounts you can mute.**

 Muting is useful because it hides content that other folks retweet without having to disable their retweets altogether.
 It’s also great to simply hide folks you don’t want to interact with.
 They can still see your content; you just won’t read their (snarky) replies.